Based in New York, United States

 - Davidlee Jolley, IGM

 - "Players have all the power, with each action, even those small ones, of affecting the outcome altogether (Wild Wild Pixel)."

 Request Press Copy

 We are afraid this developer has not upgraded their presskit() to use distribute().
 For security purposes, this form has been disabled.

 Available for free on: soundcloud.com.

 Fabraz is an independent game development studio that prides its diversity both in design, and its developers.
 Drawing from minds and talent found in New York, Boston, Berlin, Zurich and Bangkok, it is a breeding ground of creativity.
 Their first game, the critically acclaimed Cannon Crasha, was an action-strategy title released for iOS and Android, and was featured as "...a sure-fire winner!" by Apple.
 Their second game, Planet Diver, was published on Steam and has been nominated for the Indie Prize, Momocon Indie Awards and was bundled in with the IndieBox.
-Their newest game, Slime-san, has been part of the official Indie Arena selection and is published by Headup Games.
-They're also behind a bunch of other exciting prototypes and game jams!
+Their newest game, Slime-san, has been nominated for numerous awards, was shown at several exhibits, was part of tons of conventions and is published by Headup Games on Xbox, PS3 and Switch.
+It is currently ranked as one of the best Switch games on Metacritic.
+Fabraz is also behind a bunch of other exciting prototypes and game jams!